dnlzrgz/hugo-terrassa-theme/README.md

 tags: []
 ---
 ```
-The title and description are used as the main title and subtitle respectively.
+The *title* and *description* are used as the main title and subtitle respectively.

 > You can find more information about each parameter in the [official documentation](https://gohugo.io/content-management/front-matter/).

-Then, the corresponding section will show a list of cards with the title, the date, a summary of the content (truncated to 480 words) and a list of labels if any.
+Then, the corresponding section will show a list of cards with the *title*, the *date*, a *summary of the content* (truncated to 480 words) and a list of *tags* if any.

 ![Hugo Terrassa theme Blog section screenshot](https://github.com/danielkvist/hugo-terrassa-theme/blob/master/images/blog-screenshot.png)